motedon/vuzinski.me/content/Updates.md

 tags: []
 ---
 Personal or technical updates worth pointing out.
-## Technical details:
-The priority is this to be mobile-reading friendly.
-Desktop version has few useless features.
-Date format is DD.MM.YYYY time format is HH:MM (24-Hour)

 ## Technical Updates:
 **19.09.2024 01:12**
 The "digital garden" has a shortened home page